About Us

 Henry Walters took an unlikely route to falconry.
 An undergraduate Latin course led him to Frederick the Great’s 13th-century treatise, De arte venandi cum avibus, or Concerning the Art of Hunting with Birds.
 Here, for the first time in history, a person was taking the lives of birds—their habits, their eccentricities, even their personalities—seriously!
 After graduating, a traveling fellowship brought him to Ireland’s School of Falconry, where he apprenticed with some of the finest falconers in Europe, flying raptors such as the peregrine falcon, sparrowhawk, Eurasian eagle-owl, ferruginous hawk, and northern goshawk.
 Working in Ireland, Henry fell in love with a pursuit that could spark the imagination of people from such different places and walks of life.

-On returning to the United States, Henry earned his falconry license in Massachusetts before eventually moving to New Hampshire, where he worked as a seasonal raptor biologist for New Hampshire Audubon and co-founded the New Hampshire Young Birders Club.
+On returning to the United States, Henry earned his falconry license in Massachusetts before moving north, where he worked as a seasonal raptor biologist for New Hampshire Audubon and co-founded the New Hampshire Young Birders Club.
 As a teacher, naturalist, and writer, Henry has found ways to make environmental education a creative endeavor.
-Now a Master Falconer, he lives in the town of Hancock with his young family.
+Now a Master Falconer in New Hampshire, he lives in the town of Hancock with his young family.

 The Grouse Woods at Red Gate Farm, the home of Monadnock Falconry, offers the very best of New England natural history, culture, and landscape.
 Located on the eastern slope of Pack Monadnock, beech and hemlock stands weave in and out of meadows bordered by birch and alder, as well as old pastures and wetlands that have been cared for by the Connolly family for decades.
 Conceived as a hunting preserve and maintained for a variety of habitats, The Grouse Woods is home to a diverse array of wildlife, including black bear, bobcat, coyote, and over 100 species of birds in the course of a year.
 Whether you come when the trillium is blooming in spring or when the leaves explode in color each fall, a walk on this land will make you fall in love with all New Hampshire has to offer.